Rhiana/rhiana.github.io/about.md

     </div>
     <div class="description">
       <h3><a href="https://www.sitepoint.com/making-bootstrap-accessible/" target="_blank">Sitepoint Article</a></h3>
       <p>I had an article published by SitePoint, a platform for professional web developers to share their knowledge.
-The article was on colour accessiblity and how common Bootstrap falls short.</p>
+The article was on <a href="/publications/#site-point-2014">colour accessiblity</a> and how common Bootstrap falls short.</p>
     </div>
   </div>
   <div class="grid">